codeforireland2/transparentwater_backend_php/README.md

 # Backend

 One file - fetch.php.
-Currently this calls data in JSON format from water.ie, stores it as current.json, updates it as required.
+Currently this calls data in JSON format from water.ie, stores it as current.json, updates it as required, adds to database table.
 Needs to be on a PHP enabled server, needs allow_url_fopen on.
 Can be served from the same server or a separate server (needs to be SSL).

+# Database

+Assumes a file with a mysql connection string (not included).
+Table structure is simply a snapshot table with version (date & hour) and JSON data.

 # Installation